-- unusual, suspicious or repeated injuries or bruising. - unusual or unexplained behaviour of carers, including a delay in seeking advice or dubious or inconsistent explanations of injuries or bruises. - an adult found alone, at home or in a care setting, in a situation of serious, avoidable risk. - over-frequent or inappropriate contact/referral to outside agencies. - a prolonged interval between illness/injury and presentation for medical care. - signs of misuse of medication - unexplained physical deterioration, e.g. loss of weight. - sudden increases in confusion, e.g. a toxic confusional state could be as a result of dehydration. - demonstration of fear by the adult of another person or place. - difficulty in interviewing the adult, e.g. another person unreasonably insists on being present. - anxious or disturbed behaviour on the part of the adult. - hostile or rejecting behaviour by the carer towards the adult. - signs of financial harm e.g. change in the ability of the adult to pay for services/access services, unexplained debts or reduction in assets. - carers and/or dependants showing apathy, depression, withdrawal, hopelessness and/or suspicion. - unnecessary delay in staff responses to residents' requests. - a member of staff in a care setting having a history of moving jobs without notice, or having inadequate references. - important documents reported as missing. - inappropriate or unusual pressure being exerted by family or professionals to have someone admitted to care or to remain at home. - inadequate completion of daily recording forms/incident forms in relation to unexplained incidents by care workers (record keeping). - changes in behaviour from the usual pattern, e.g. someone who previously enjoyed an activity refusing to go, or reluctance of staff to accept change in rota/role.
+- unusual, suspicious or repeated injuries or bruising. - unusual or unexplained behaviour of carers, including a delay in seeking advice or dubious or inconsistent explanations of injuries or bruises. - an adult found alone, at home or in a care setting, in a situation of serious, avoidable risk. - a prolonged interval between illness/injury and presentation for medical care. - signs of misuse of medication - unexplained physical deterioration - sudden increases in confusion - demonstration of fear by the adult of another person or place. - difficulty in speaking with the adult on their own - the adult having anxious or disturbed behaviour. - hostile or rejecting behaviour by the carer towards the adult. - change in the ability of the adult to pay for services/access services, unexplained debts or reduction in assets. - carers and/or dependants showing apathy, depression, withdrawal, hopelessness and/or suspicion. - unnecessary delay in staff responses to the adults needs. - important documents missing. - inappropriate or unusual pressure being exerted by family or professionals to have someone admitted to care or to remain at home. - inadequate record keeping in relation to unexplained incidents by care workers. - changes in behaviour from the usual pattern, e.g. someone who previously enjoyed an activity refusing to go, or reluctance of staff to accept change in rota/role.

-Thresholds in the field of Adult Support and Protection have been a much discussed issue, particularly since the implementation of the Act.
 Whilst the Act provides clear definitions of an Adult at Risk and harmful behaviour, there remain situations that are 'borderline' where the distinction between a more general concern about care/support and an Adult Support and Protection matter are unclear.
-In some cases it can be the repetition of minor actions or omissions that collectively will amount to harmful conduct.
+In some cases, it can be the repetition of minor actions or omissions that collectively will amount to harmful conduct.

-Thresholds guidance (Appendix 2) was approved by the Adult Protection Committees in Grampian in April 2015.
-These guidelines are intended to assist staff in determining whether the concern is an example of poor practice which requires action by the care organisation or if it is possible harm which requires to be reported and Adult Support and Protection procedures instigated.
-The document will assist with the decision making process alongside good practice and professional judgment.
+Thresholds Guidelines are intended to assist staff in determining whether the concern is an example of poor practice which requires action by the care organisation or if it is possible harm which requires to be reported and Adult Support and Protection procedures instigated.